About

 Ocean Roamer was an idea born at sea, by two sailors who wanted to do more.
 Too often, vital conservation and research efforts are held back, not by passion or potential, but by a lack of access, resources, or support.
 Ocean Roamer is our answer: an expedition platform dedicated to empowering marine science, conservation, and storytelling in the places that need it most.

-We believe that a smaller boat can drive a bigger impact by being more affordable, mobile and flexible.
 As full-time sailors living on our vessel, we are ready to go, wherever and whenever we are needed.

 At the heart of everything we do are three guiding principles: